 Textbooks are optional for most courses but are highly recommended.
 Some courses have a Course Material fee, which is required.
 These courses are noted on the application.

 Enrichment Courses are scheduled to be offered for our upcoming Spring Term starting in April.
 Participants are limited to one course, and there is a $25 registration fee.

 If you have any further questions, please contact EnrichmentProgram@centralpenn.edu.

 “As a full time working mom considering starting a master’s program, I was beyond excited at the opportunity to take an enrichment course; eager to see if I was ready for my next challenge.
 As I dove into the coursework, I was immediately able to start applying the new concepts I was learning into my daily work life.
-The professor was very professional and prompt with replies on any questions or concerns I had with the course.
+The professor was very professional and prompt with replies.
 Overall, my experience with Central Penn’s enrichment program was overwhelmingly positive, if given the opportunity again, I would do it in a heartbeat!”-Allie Kipple, Enrichment Participant Spring 2020

 - Accounting I

 - Medical Administrative Procedure

 - Introduction to Business

 - Finance I